 The Dolores River forms south of Lizard Head Pass in the San Juan Mountains of San Juan National Forest in Dolores County in southwestern Colorado, then flows southwest through Stoner to the Town of Dolores where it turns Northwest.
-A dam just north of Dolores forms McPhee Reservoir, from which the river flows in a generally north by northwest direction through or near the Towns of Cahone, Dove Creek, Slick Rock and Bedrock to Gateway, where the river then turns northwest and continues to its confluence with the Colorado River just south of Cisco, Utah.
+A dam just north of Dolores forms McPhee Reservoir, from which the river flows in a generally north by northwest direction through or near the towns and communities of Cahone, Dove Creek, Slick Rock and Bedrock to Gateway, where the river then turns northwest and continues to its confluence with the Colorado River just south of Cisco, Utah.
 The river is usually described as the Upper Delores above McPhee Reservoir and as the Lower Dolores below the dam.

 Mesa County, Colorado and Grand County, Utah near Grand Junction in far western Colorado and far eastern Utah.
 The West Dolores, Animas, Piedra, Gunnison, Colorado and San Miguel Rivers all flow nearby.